opennetworkinglab/aether-docs/amp/roc.rst

    gNMI supports only "GET" and "SET", whereas the ``aether-roc-api`` natively supports "GET", "PUT", "POST", "PATCH", and "DELETE".

-aether-config
+aether-config stack
-"""""""""""""
+"""""""""""""""""""

 *Aether-config* (a Aether-specific deployment of the "\ *onos-config*\ " microservice) is the core of the ROC's configuration system.
 Aether-config is a component that other teams may use in other contexts.
 It's possible that an Aether deployment might have multiple instances of aether-config used for independent purposes.
 The job of aether-config is to store and version configuration data.
-Configuration is pushed to aether-config through the northbound gNMI interface, is stored in an Atomix database (not shown in the figure), and is pushed to services and devices using a southbound gNMI interface.
+Configuration is pushed to aether-config through the northbound gNMI interface, stored in an Atomix database, then pushed to services and devices using a southbound gNMI interface.
+An operator is part of the aether-config stack and assists in configuring onos-topo (not pictured), a topology management component.

 Adapters
 """"""""